 Players like Harry Kane, Sergio Aguero, Romelu Lukaku and Jamie Vardy are classic examples of King Strikers.
 These guys are the number one choices, who also take penalties.
 The attacking flows are built around these indispensable players.

 Try avoiding forwards, who play in the 4-4-2 system.
 The 4-3-3 is also a bit dangerous if it includes very similar players.
 Liverpool is a classic example of this.
-It’s impossible to predict to who the goals are landing to.
+It’s impossible to predict to who the goals are landing in one match.

 Go for the King Striker instead.
 Rather have the indispensable man of a weaker team than one of the many options in a good team.